adamlanningmolyneux/angularWP/README.md

-# Shady Fox CMS
+# AngularWP
-CMS system built using CodeIgniter, AngularJS and Twitter Bootstrap.
+A starter WordPress theme built using Angular 2 and WP API